yanntm/InvariantPerformance/README.md

 The resulting `invar.csv` file is part of this repository.

-Finally to produce some visualisation, we used the script `compareForm.R`, this produces the `fplots.pdf` file.
+Finally to produce some visualisation, we used the script `compareForm.R`, this produces the `fplots.pdf` file and `mem.svg` `time.svg`.

+[mem.svg]
+[time.svg]

 We use as time measurement the sum of reported times to compute P and T flows by both tools; while elapsed time measured externally is also interesting it is polluted by JVM startup time (around 700 ms) and the fact that ITS-Tools actually prints the invariants (with some intense I/O) when Tina simply prints the number of invariants computed.

+We also filter COL models at this stage, it seems that Tina is computing the invariants of the skeleton of the net when provided a COL model, whereas ITS-Tools actually unfolds the model and reports invariants on it's unfolding, so that the results on COL models are incomparable.